Calotomus carolinus: Naming and taxonomy

 Calotomus carolinus was first formally described as Callyodon carolinus in 1840 by the French zoologist Achille Valenciennes (1795-1865) with the type locality given as the Caroline Islands.
 When Charles Henry Gilbert described the genus Calotomus in 1890 he designated Calotomus xenodon as its type species, thinking that the genus was monotypic, this was later shown to be a synonyms of C. carolinus.

-An example of gender change within the species

-Like a lot of its cousins, a Calotomus carolinus can undergo a sex change There are two phases (which has been mentioned above) are known as initial and terminal phase.
-In a scientific study, there were 22 initial phase that were between 62 mm and 253 mm. when they grew up, they found out that there were only six terminal phasers, which were in between 240 mm and 270 mm. and the rest were secondary males.
-This was a prime example of some of the difference between the two genders between these fish.